 Play a Game of Tejo

 Tejo is a popular Columbian sport that dates back centuries, though it’s not one you’ll see on television or in any stadium.
 The goal of Tejo is to use a metal puck to blow up boxes of clay while drinking beer.
 Intrigued?

-Tejo is played by tossing metal pucks down a lane towards a metal ring.
+Tejo is played by tossing metal pucks down a lane toward a metal ring.
 Inside the metal ring sits a patch of gunpowder and a box of clay.
 The premise is simple: Get your puck inside the metal ring, create sparks, light the gunpowder, and blow up the clay.
 When you blow up the clay, you get points.
 And one of the main rules of Tejo is that you must be drinking beer while playing.

 So if you want to have a beer and blow some stuff up, head down to Beta Town in Salento and sign up for a game of Tejo.